 Furthermore, for members terminating with ten (10) or more years of service, it is assumed that 80% will not withdraw their accumulated employee contributions.

-Retirement Assumptions: Retirement rates were projected based upon the 1981-86 experience study.
+Retirement/DROP Assumptions: Retirement rates and DROP probabilities were projected based upon the 1997-2001 experience study.